What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Quality Metrics

 \section{Quality Metrics}

-Objective assessment of modalities is a well-researched yet ongoing problem.
-Quality metrics aim to replicate the distance between two examples perceived by a human observer.
-This usually involves projecting the data to a more perceptually meaningful space and computing a distance, or computing and comparing statistical descriptors of the examples.
+Quality metrics aim to replicate the distance between two examples perceived by a human.
+This usually involves projecting the raw data to a perceptually meaningful space and computing a distance, or computing and comparing statistical descriptors of the examples.
 Below we will detail a number of audio and image quality metrics used throughout the paper.